RithikaGunasekaran/Tic-Tac-Toe-Game/README.md

 ---

-## Screenshots

-Include the following screenshots in your submission:

-* Initial game screen
-* Gameplay with moves
-* Winner popup screen
-* Scoreboard updates

----

 ## Conclusion

 This project demonstrates how basic frontend technologies can be used to build an interactive application.
 It focuses on clear logic implementation, simple design, and user-friendly interaction.